Leg3ndary/APHS-bot/info/announcements.md

 ## MONDAY MARCH 7 2022
-**
-****YEARBOOK CLUB -** is meeting today at lunch in room 113.
+******YEARBOOK CLUB** is meeting today at lunch in room 113.
 We're still assigning pages, so new members are always welcome.

-**OAKVILLE TRANSIT **- The Oakville Transit bus strike is over and buses are running normally.
+**OAKVILLE TRANSIT**- The Oakville Transit bus strike is over and buses are running normally.
 Rides are FREE for the rest of March.
-**
-****DIPLOMAT’S SOCIETY **-  meets this Tuesday after school in room 203.
+******DIPLOMAT’S SOCIETY**-  meets this Tuesday after school in room 203.
 Join us for interesting topics and discussion.
-**
-****SILENT AUCTION** - Hey eagles!
+******SILENT AUCTION** - Hey eagles!
 The Young Women in Leadership Council invites you this Monday and Tuesday to come by the theatre at lunch to participate in our silent auction including Sephora, Bath and Body Works, Starbucks and so much more!
 All proceeds will go to the Elizabeth Fry Charity!

 **MEDLIFE** - Come down to the foyer this Tuesday to cast your vote for the best dressed teacher pair!
 Teachers will be dressed up as famous pairs and you get to decide the winner.
 All proceeds from the fundraiser will be donated to the Moving Mountains campaign for Medlife.
 Bring your friends and vote!

 ## FRIDAY MARCH 4 2022

-**BOYS RUGBY **- Anyone interested in junior or senior boys rugby this year, meet Mr Lin and Mr Leggatt after school on Wednesday March 9 in the cafeteria.
+**BOYS RUGBY**- Anyone interested in junior or senior boys rugby this year, meet Mr Lin and Mr Leggatt after school on Wednesday March 9 in the cafeteria.

-**THEATRE CLOSED FOR LUNCH** **TODAY **
+**THEATRE CLOSED FOR LUNCH** **TODAY**

 ## THURSDAY MARCH 3 2022